2023 Start Strong for Long Day Care program guidelines

 The Fee Relief Payment must be applied as a weekly reduction to a family’s gap fees across the total service operating weeks for the calendar year.

-Families who receive the Child Care Subsidy are required to make a co-contribution to their child care fees under Family Assistance Law.
-They do this by paying the difference between the Approved Provider’s fee and the Child Care Subsidy amount (gap fee).
-The Fee Relief Payment reduces the gap fee and/or additional charges.
+In situations where families pay the difference between the Approved Provider’s fee and the Child Care Subsidy amount (gap fee), the Fee Relief Payment reduces the gap fee and/or additional charges.
 Any outstanding gap fees or additional charges after the Child Care Subsidy and Fee Relief Payment have been applied must be paid by the family.

 In line with the affordability objectives of the program: